 The Mayor's Education Award

-The Mayor’s Education Award will be running for a third year, to
+The Mayor’s Education Award (MEA) will be running for a fourth

-help students stay in education after their GCSEs.
-The award
+year, to help students stay in education after their GCSEs.

 If you are attending all your lessons, you will be paid two